 Discover Porto’s lesser known tiles

 Porto is, without a doubt, well known for its tiles.
 Thousands of visitors go to the São Bento train station every day just to see its beautiful panels.
-The tiles at St. Catherine’s Chapel are very pretty, but you’ll be fighting for a spot to get a good photo of them.
-But where’s the fun in seeing what everyone else sees?
+The tiles at St. Catherine’s chapel are very pretty, but you’ll be fighting for a spot to get a good photo of them.
+But where’s the fun in seeing what everyone else does?

 How to get there: “Ribeira Negra” panel is an 11 minutes’ walk down from São Bento train station.
 You can also catch a bus that stops at the Elevador Guindais stop, since the panel is right next to it.